searchhub/searchhub.github.io/ui/readme.fr.md

 3. Report on the success of your optimizations
 4. Track daily and weekly progress

+# Keyboard Shortcuts

+Press 'Shift'+'?' anywhere in the UI to open up an overview of all supported shortcuts.

 # SmartSuggest

 The query suggestions are generated following a staged controlled precision approach.
 We initially start with the stage where we are most confident and only add additional